Start where you are and grow into a special education teacher!

 -

-Associate of Arts (AA) degree
+For paraeducators working toward an Associate of Arts (AA) degree

 -

-Post-BA Residency Program for college graduates who already hold a bachelor's degree and are ready to earn a
+For college graduates who already hold a bachelor's degree and are ready to earn a

 Commission on Teaching Credentialing (CTC) standards.